Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 > Abc
 ```

-pay attention on how paragraphs are merged: the first and the last paragraph are normal paragraphs, both are highlighted just for this example, in bold.
-The following paragraphs highlighted with  **A, B** and **C** afterwards create a seamless text flow around the callout box
+If line break is enabled, pay attention on how to merge paragraphs individually: the first and the last paragraph are normal paragraphs, both are highlighted just for this example, in bold.
+The paragraphs using the merge callout are highlighted with  **A, B** and **C**

 ## Footnote